Best Cities for Video Game Development Jobs

 Top game development cities in the United States

-Top game development cities in the United States, based on number of game developers and developers/publishers
+Top game development cities in the United States of America, based on number of game developer and publisher locations

 If you want to work in the United States, the West Coast is clearly a good place to look for game jobs.
-California alone offers nearly 100 game studios, and if you combine Seattle and its suburb of Bellevue, then Washington State comes in at 44 hotbed studios on par with Texas (apparently, Austin really is keeping Texas weird.)
-Oregon State offers 22 studios, Illinois represents for the Midwest at 19 studios, and New York pulls weight for the East Coast with its 16 studios.
+California alone offers nearly 500 game studios, and if you combine Seattle and its suburb of Bellevue, then Washington State comes in at 188 hotbed studios, rivaling the entire state of Texas (apparently, Austin really is keeping Texas weird.)
+Oregon State offers 50 studios, Illinois represents for the Midwest at 66 studios, and New York pulls weight for the East Coast with its 191 studios.

 Top game development cities in England

-Top game development cities in England, based on number of game developers and developers/publishers
+Top game development cities in England, based on number of game developer and publisher locations

-As with many things English, it’s impossible to overlook the power of London, which is England’s mega-hotbed with 45 game development studios.
-But from there, the island is your oyster with choices from Leeds in the north to Brighton on the southern coast.
+As with many things English, it’s impossible to overlook the power of London, which is England’s mega-hotbed with 273 game development studios.
+But from there, the island is your oyster with choices from Liverpool or Manchester further north, to Brighton on the southern coast.
 Why not explore?
 If you end up working late, the doner kebab is plentiful.

 Top game development cities in Canada

-Top game development cities in Canada, based on number of game developers and developers/publishers
+Top game development cities in Canada, based on number of game developer and publisher locations

 Top game development cities in the World